Loquitojunior12/IAS/README.md

 # Artificial-Intelligence-Projects

 Collection of Artificial Intelligence projects realised by me.
-Some of these topics have been covered in my personal blog: <br>
+Some of these topics have been covered in my personal blog:
+This project is tested with BrowserStack<br>

 1. [Probability Distributions In Data Science](https://pierpaolo28.github.io/blog/blog19/)
 2. [Getting Started With Augmented And Virtual Reality](https://pierpaolo28.github.io/blog/blog17/)